OSSOS/SurveySimulator/README_CANFAR_DOCKER.md

 ## Testing/Development build and run
 To build a development version of the container that you will run locally to ensure everything is working.
-You can also use this conatiner to run LSST-Pipeline analysis locally.
+You can also use this conatiner to run SSim analysis locally.
 ```
-make dev [ VERSION=v11 ]
+make dev
-# Any lsstsqre version tag will do, eg. d_latest, w_latest etc.
-docker run --user testuser --interactive --tty --ip 0.0.0.0 --rm --env DISPLAY=host.docker.internal:0 images.canfar.net/lsst/science_pipeline:o_latest xterm  -fg white -bg black -title science_pipeline:o_latest
+docker run --user testuser --interactive --tty --ip 0.0.0.0 --rm --env DISPLAY=host.docker.internal:0 images.canfar.net/uvickbos/ssim:python xterm -fg white -bg black -title ssim:python
 ```
-This will launch an xterm running as testuser with access to the lsst pipeline environment.
+This will launch an xterm running as testuser with access to the Survey Simulator.

-The `testuser` account has copied to its home directory the `docker_test.sh` script.
-Run this script to test your install.
-(Take a few minutes.)

 ### Note on macOS and X11
 To use the above testuser on OS-X requires having X11 running.
 On OS-X do the following: